 On March 1, 2021 (the "Effective Date"), Amalgamated Financial Corp., a Delaware public benefit corporation (the "Company") acquired all of the outstanding stock of Amalgamated Bank, a New York state-chartered bank (the "Bank"), in a statutory share exchange transaction (the "Reorganization") effected under New York law and in accordance with the terms of a Plan of Acquisition dated September 4, 2020 (the "Agreement").
 The Reorganization and the Agreement were approved by the Bank's stockholders at a special meeting of the Bank's stockholders held on January 12, 2021.
 Pursuant to the Reorganization, shares of the Bank's Class A common stock were exchanged for shares of the Company's common stock on a one-for-one basis.
-As a result, the Bank became the sole subsidiary of the Company, the Company became the holding company for the Bank and the stockholders of the Bank became stockholders of the Company.
+As a result, the Bank became the sole subsidiary of the Company.
 Prior to the Effective Date, the Company conducted no operations other than obtaining regulatory approval for the Reorganization.
 Accordingly, the consolidated financial statements, discussions of those financial statements, market data and all other information presented herein, are those of the Bank.